vrockai/pipeline-test/docs/content.md

 ---

-## Development and characterization of an oral microbiome transplant among Australians for the treatment of dental caries and periodontal disease: A study protocol
+## Development and characterization of an oral microbiome transplant among Australians for the treatment of dental caries and periodontal disease: A study protocol.
+ 29.11.2021, _S Nath, P Zilm, L Jamieson, K Kapellas, N Goswami, K Ketagoda, LS Weyrich_

+Oral microbiome transplantation (OMT) is a novel concept of introducing health-associated oral microbiota into the oral cavity of a diseased patient.
+The premise is to reverse the state of oral dysbiosis, and restore the ecological balance to maintain a stable homeostasis with the host immune system.
+This study will assess the effectiveness, feasibility, and safety of OMT using an interdisciplinary approach.

 [Source](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0260433)

+10.1371/journal.pone.0260433

 ---